Acatlán de Osorio

+Name

 The name "Acatlán" comes from a combination of two Nahuatl words: acatl, for "cane" or "reed", and tlan, for "together" or "close".
 The name Osorio was in honor of Don Joaquín Osorio.

+History

 The Mixtecs who ruled this area prior to the Spanish incursion called it Yucuyuxi.
 Acatlán was the capital of a state that was tributary to the Aztec Empire.
+In New Spain, Acatlán was the seat of the alcaldía mayor Acatlán y Piastla.

 The modern city of Acatlán was founded on January 6, 1712, and built on the ruins of a town destroyed by an earthquake in 1711.
 It attained city status on April 3, 1883.